The Chainsmokers: Musical style

 Taggart has described the duo's music as "blurring the lines between indie, pop music, dance music, and hip-hop."
-The pair have cited Pharrell Williams, Linkin Park and deadmau5 as musical influences.
+The pair have cited Pharrell Williams, Linkin Park and Deadmau5 as musical influences.
 Acts who have inspired the Chainsmokers' songs include Blink-182, Taking Back Sunday, Taylor Swift, Max Martin, The xx, Beach House, and Explosions in the Sky.

+Despite their commercial success, the duo has faced criticism and ridicule from some quarters for their "Silicon Valley bro" vibe.
+Billboard has referred to them as "two of the most ridiculed artists in mainstream music," while The New York Times has described them as "easily loathed", Pitchfork, in an early review, mocked the duo for their "full-throated support to the tech bro lifestyle" and their use of Silicon Valley buzzwords such as "iterating", "disrupting", and "return on investment".

 Members

 Alexander "Alex" Pall was born on May 16, 1985.
 He shares the role of producer and DJ alongside Andrew Taggart, performing programming, mixing and mastering songs.
 He also co-writes and plays the piano on some songs.
 According to Billboard magazine, Pall was raised in Westchester County, New York as the "son of an art dealer and a stay-at-home mom."

 Andrew "Drew" Taggart, born December 31, 1989, was raised in Freeport, Maine.
 He shares the role of producer and DJ alongside Alex Pall, performing programming, mixing and mastering.
 He is the band's primary songwriter, and performs vocals and guitar on some songs.
 His mother is a teacher and his father sold prosthetics.
 He got into electronic dance music at the age of 15 while abroad in Argentina, where he was introduced to the music of David Guetta, Daft Punk and Trentemøller.

 Matt McGuire serves as the group's drummer and music director for live shows, and currently performs with them when they go on tour.
 McGuire also frequently appears alongside the duo in various music videos.

+In 2019, Pall and Taggart started Mantis VC, a venture capital firm, raising a total of $110 million in 2020 and 2021.